 David Cunliffe, co-founder and Managing Director of DC Electronics has a wealth of experience in the engineering and motorsport sector, serving his apprenticeship in the RAF before moving to Nissan Motorsports Europe.
 During his time at Nissan, David noticed a gap in the market that resulted in the creation of DC Electronics (DCE) in 1997.

 Today, DCE manufactures custom-built electrical systems for the motorsport industry, as well as offering a range of unique Electric Power Assisted Steering (EPAS) suitable for motorsport and road use.
 Having opened a second facility in the United States in 2012, DCE has global reach, supplying products to every genre of the sport, from national-level club competition to Formula 1, NASCAR and WEC.

-Putting tax credits to good use
+Putting electronics R&D to good use

 Claiming under the SME scheme, DCE really feels the benefit of R&D tax credits, which they choose to reinvest into the business.

 The motorsport industry and design technology behind it has changed drastically over the years, and it’s the way we’ve evolved and continued to develop our products that keeps us ahead of our competitors.
 MPA’s Technical Analyst understands how we work and we can trust them to identify those areas of activity which qualify for R&D tax creditsDavid Cunliffe, Managing Director, DC Electronics